Selling a House in Poor Condition in Crestwood, MO

 - $350-$3,500 to refinish cabinets

-While you also won’t recoup all those expenses through the sale, you’ll be giving up substantially less money than if you do a full renovation.
-The aesthetic upgrades will lead to a higher offer, though not as much as making major repairs.
+While you also won’t get all that money back, you won’t be spending nearly as much money.
+The added curb appeal will lead to a higher offer, though not as much as making major repairs.

-- Sell in poor condition to an as-is home buyer — The final option is to sell your home to a company that pays cash for Crestwood-area homes.
-At Evervest, we give fair offers for homes in any condition.
-Then, we make the repairs ourselves and make a small profit off the resale.
-Our process is stress-free and gets cash in your pocket in as little as a month:
+- Sell in its current condition to cash home buying company — The final option is to sell your property to a cash home buying company in Crestwood, MO.
+At Evervest, we give fair offers for homes in poor condition.
+Then, we make all the necessary repairs and upgrades ourselves and sell the property at a slightly higher value.
+Our process is stress-free and gets money in your account in as little as 30 days:

-- We give you the best possible offer while still seeing the property as an investment for ourselves
+- We give you the highest offer we can while still setting ourselves up for a profit

-- When you agree to sell to us, we can write up a contract and complete the sale in as little as a week
+- When you agree to sell to us, we can have a contract ready and complete the sale in just a week

-The way we do things puts no pressure on you and gets you fair value for your house.
-You won’t have to deal with dozens of people coming in and out of your home.
-The only person you’ll deal with is the person that’s buying your home.
-We are discrete and nonjudgmental; you don’t even have to vacuum the carpet before we do our inspection.
+Our process is not only fair and fast, but it’s entirely stress-free.
+You won’t have to deal with real estate agents, inspectors, appraisers, and getting ready for prospective buyers to come and see your home.
+The only person you’ll deal with is the person who’s making the purchase.
+We are discrete and nonjudgmental; you don’t even have to mop the floors before we do our inspection.

-Our team consists of a licensed Crestwood, MO real estate broker, and a construction expert with more than three decades of experience.
-We are always straightforward to Crestwood, MO homeowners about the value of their home, and how we came to that number.
+Our team consists of a professional Crestwood, MO real estate broker, and a construction crew with more than three decades of experience.
+We are always straightforward to Crestwood, MO homeowners about how much their property is worth, and how we came to that number.
 We’re don’t get rich off the sale of one property; we do what we do to make a moderate amount of money and improve our Crestwood neighborhoods.

-Selling a House in Poor Condition in Crestwood, MO: Frequently Asked Questions
+Selling a House in Poor Condition in Crestwood, MO: FAQs

-Nearly one-third of U.S. home purchases are paid for with cash, according data from a Redfin report.
-While selling a house in poor condition to a cash buyer is becoming a more popular option, most Crestwood, MO homeowners who call us still want to know more about the process.
-Below are some of the questions we get the most about selling a house as-is:
+Almost one-third of American homes sell to cash buyers, according data from a Redfin report.
+While more people may be seeing the value in selling a house in poor condition for cash, most Crestwood, MO homeowners who call us still have questions about the process.
+Below are some of the most frequently asked questions concerning selling a house as-is:

 Is the cash home buying process a scam?

-Unfortunately it can be.
+The short answer is: sometimes.
 The world has no shortage of dishonest people.
-But selling to Evervest is not a scam; we are intent and intentional about our integrity and devotion to our communities.
-If you still have concerns, you can look at our client testimonials and our A+ score with the Better Business Bureau®.
-You’ll see proof of funds before you sign, and in over 20 years we have never backed out of a contract because we didn’t abide by its terms.
+But selling to Evervest is not a scam; we pride ourselves on our honesty and commitment to our communities.
+If you still have concerns, you can check out our client testimonials and our A+ score with the Better Business Bureau®.
+You’ll see proof of funds before you sign, and in more than two decades we have never written a contract that we didn’t close on due to us backing out of the deal spelled out in the contract.

-We grew up in the Crestwood, MO area, and are proud to raise our own children where we grew up.
+We grew up in the Crestwood, MO area, and are proud to raise our own families in the same place.
 We’re not trying to cheat any of our neighbors.

-How do I know the true value of my home as-is?
+How do I know how much my home is really worth as-is?

-We always strive to give offers that we truly believe are fair.
-How much your home is worth will depend on numerous different aspects, including where in St. Louis, MO it’s located, how big it is, and the cost of making all the repairs.
+Our offer will be what we genuinely think is fair.
+How much your home is worth will depend on numerous different aspects, including where in St. Louis, MO it’s located, its size, and how expensive making all the repairs might be.
 More repairs equals lower value.
 Still, there are ways to do your own research.
-There are numerous sites, like Zillow, that give approximations of your homes value.
-You can also consult with a professional assessor to help you understand how much your home is worth.
+There are numerous web pages, like Zillow, that give home value estimates.
+You can also hire a licensed assessor to help you understand how much your home is worth.

-Can I sell my house if I’m in debt?
+Can I sell my house if there’s a lien on it?

 Yes.
-We’ve purchased homes from homeowners who owe back taxes and have houses in foreclosure.
-Getting cash for your home is an excellent way to get the funds to pay off your debts quickly.
+We’ve bought property from people who owe back taxes and have houses in foreclosure.
+Getting cash for your home is an excellent way to get the funds to become debt-free quickly.

-No. While it might sound fun to have bags full of cash, we’ll pay you through an electronic transfer into your account.
-“Cash buyer” means we’re using our own money to pay for the full value of the home, and aren’t taking out a loan.
+No. While the idea of a suitcase full of cash is fun, we’ll pay you through an electronic transfer into your account.
+“Cash buyer” means we’re using our own money to cover the full purchase of the house, and aren’t depending on a lender.

 Other types of properties we buy in Crestwood, MO include: